akuklev/akuklev/what-are-types.md

-[^1]: Most notably Bertrand Russell between 1902 and 1908 for the family of formal languages for his Principia Mathematica project of codifying basic mathematics, Alonzo Church around 1935 for his proof that first order logic is in general undecidable and Kurt Gödel between 1944 and 1958 for his proof of relative consistency of arithmetics.
+[^1]: Most notably Bertrand Russell between 1902 and 1908 for the family of formal languages for his Principia Mathematica project of codifying basic mathematics, Alonzo Church around 1935 for his proof that first order logic is in general undecidable and .

 §§ Finite type systems, conversions
 -----------------------------------